SouthGreenPlatform/genoring/README.md

 ## License

 This project is licensed under the MIT License.
+See LICENSE file for details.